Update: Friday 28 June 2024

 At a Council meeting on 17 April 2024, councillors considered this proposed rate change, and decided to ask the community for feedback.

 Proposal 2.
-Changes to rates for derelict, unactivated and vacant land
+Changes to rates for derelict and vacant land and unactivated retail land

 We are considering increasing rates for certain land types which have a negative impact on the amenity of Port Phillip and that are not consistent with our Council Plan objectives.